jchap14/nextflow-aws-batch-tutorial/README.md

     aws s3 mb s3://BUCKET_NAME

+## Nextflow task container

+Nextflow on AWS Batch requires the AWS CLI to be present either in the Docker image used for executing tasks, or in the Docker Host AMI.
+The latter is recommended so you can use unmodified task images for executing tasks, but for now build an image that includes the AWS CLI:

+    docker build -t <docker-hub-username>/nextflow-test:latest ./docker-image
+    docker push <docker-hub-username>/nextflow-test:latest

+Edit the `container` lines in [`tutorial.nf`](./`tutorial.nf`) to `<docker-hub-username>/nextflow-test:latest`.

 ## Running

     nextflow run tutorial.nf -bucket-dir s3://BUCKET_NAME/some/path

 Note if you are using temporary AWS session credentials then [setting them with environment variables (`AWS_ACCESS_KEY_ID` `AWS_SECRET_ACCESS_KEY` `AWS_SESSION_TOKEN`) does not work](https://github.com/nextflow-io/nextflow/issues/1724).
 Instead you should add the temporary credentials to your `~/.aws/credentials` file and set `AWS_PROFILE=<profile-name>`.

+You can optionally [enable tracing](https://www.nextflow.io/docs/latest/tracing.html) by adding flags `-with-report out.html` and/or `-with-trace`.

 ## Fetching results